nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 Set `bucket` to the name of the Amazon S3 bucket you want to use for archive upload.
 Set the `secretKey` and `accessKey` properties to the Amazon S3 secret key and access key for that bucket.

-Set the fallback property to `"none"` to prevent archive files from being stored in the OpenTok cloud if the upload fails.
-Set the property to `"opentok"` to have the archive available at the OpenTok dashboard if upload fails.
+Set the fallback property to `"none"` to prevent archive files from being stored in the Vonage video cloud if the upload fails.
+Set the property to `"opentok"` to have the archive available on your dashboard if upload fails.

 Set the certificate property to the public key certificate Vonage will use to encrypt the archive.
 Be sure to base64 encode the certificate or replace newline characters in the certificate with `"\n"`, so that you can use it in the string literal in the JSON data.